||5 months ago|

 cd $HOME mkdir google-drive cd google-drive grive -a

 A URL should be printed.
 Go to the link.
-You will need to login to your Google account if you haven’t done so.
-After granting the permission to Grive, the browser will show you an authenication code.
-Copy-and-paste that to the standard input of Grive.
+You will need to login to your Google account if you haven't done so.
+After granting the permission to Grive, the authorization code will be forwarded to the Grive application and you will be redirected to a localhost web page confirming the authorization.

 If everything works fine, Grive will create .grive and .grive_state files in your current directory.
 It will also start downloading files from your Google Drive to your current directory.